-There were Rhode Island residents impacted by this incident.
+There was one (1) Rhode Island resident impacted by this incident.

-6. Protecting Your Medical Information.
+5. Protecting Your Medical Information.

 If this notice letter indicates that your medical information was impacted, we have no information to date indicating that your medical information involved in this incident was or will be used for any unintended purposes.
 As a general matter, however, the following practices can help to protect you from medical identity theft.